aimhubio/aimos/docs/source/getting_started/quick_start.rst

   for i in range(1000):
         metric.track(i, epoch=1)

-3. Run Aim Server
+3. Run AimOS Server

 .. code-block:: console

-  aim server
+  aimos server

-4. Run Aim UI
+4. Run AimOS UI

 .. code-block:: console

-  aim ui
+  aimos ui

-Log your first project with Aim
+Log your first project with AimOS
 ===============================

-Aim saves the logs into a `Repo`.
+AimOS saves the logs into a `Repo`.
 Repo is a collection of `Container` objects.
 ML training `Run` is kind of a `Container`.

 Container is a set of `Sequence` objects interconnected by config dictionaries.